glendonintendo/beer-app/README.md

 ```
 GIVEN a search engine for national park information
 WHEN I load the application
-THEN I am presented with a dropdown menus for activity type and state so that I may search for park
+THEN I am presented with a dropdown menus for activity type and state
-WHEN I search using the activity and state criteria
+WHEN I search using the activity and/or state criteria
 THEN I am presented with national parks that match my search
 WHEN I click on a national park
 THEN I can view more detailed information about the park including current weather, 5-day forecast, address, pictures, and activities/events

-Stretch Goals:
-WHEN I visit the park's detailed information page
+WHEN I reload page
-THEN I am given an option to click a button to mark a park as visited
-WHEN I mark a park as visited
-THEN I can view my visited parks on a profile page
+THEN I am presented with national parks that I viewed more information on
 ```

 ## Technologies Used